-“You definitely have that sentiment of people meeting for the first time after collaborating online or digitally.
-There was a sense of togetherness — that we all exist in physical form and not just virtually.” — Iulia Ciutina
+“You definitely have the sentiment of people meeting for the first time after collaborating online or digitally.
+There was a sense of togetherness — that we all exist in physical form, and not just virtually.” — Iulia Ciutina

 Additionally, conferences are places for colleagues within the same organization to meet up.
-Iulia and Rebecca have been working together close to a year and hadn’t yet met in person — they really got a lot out of sitting and experiencing Money 20/20 Europe together.
+Iulia and Rebecca have been working together close to a year and hadn’t yet met in person, and got a lot out of sitting and experiencing Money 20/20 Europe together.

 “It was really awesome.
-I’ve been working with Iulia for like a year, and we just got a chance to hug for the first time.
-That was really cool.” — Rebecca Cohen
+I’ve been working with Iulia for a year, and we just got a chance to hug for the first time.” — Rebecca Cohen

 But it wasn’t easy being back.
 Both reported that people felt higher social anxiety than normal and that it was important to find ways to recharge social batteries to make it through the three days of talks, exhibits, and meetings.